Healthy Snacks for Dogs on the Trail

 Monitoring Weight and Body Condition

 Regularly monitor your dog's weight and body condition to ensure they are maintaining a healthy state.
 Excessive weight gain or loss can be an indication that your dog's snack intake needs adjustment.
-If you notice any significant changes, consult with your veterinarian for tailored advice on managing your dog's weight and nutrition.
+If you notice any significant changes, consult with your veterinarian for tailored advice on your dog's weight and nutrition.

 Consulting with a Veterinarian